-If you’re like us, then you’ve spent the last few weeks inundated with information regarding the best ways to avoid COVID-19, commonly known as coronavirus.
+If you’re like us, then you’ve spent the last year inundated with information regarding the best ways to avoid COVID-19, commonly known as coronavirus.
 With new information coming out each day, it can be hard to know what’s true and what’s not.
 Experts are still determining exactly how the virus is transmitted, how long it can live on surfaces, and how to best prevent the spread.
 One particularly contentious debate surrounds the effectiveness of hand sanitizer vs. soap.
 We’re here to set the record straight.

 An act as simple as washing your hands can be detrimental to the virus.

 At this point, if you were to go on the hunt for a bottle of hand sanitizer, you’d be hard-pressed to find it.
 Within a matter of days of the first US confirmed case, supermarkets and online retailers were completely sold out of hand sanitizers and continue to struggle to keep other chemical household cleaners on the shelves.
 Even with all this hype and increasing scarcity as customers hoard as many as 17,700 bottles of hand sanitizer, new information suggests that soap may be a far superior alternative.

 The coronavirus disease can actually be considered quite fragile.
 This is because the virus doesn’t contain a ribosome and therefore cannot make its own proteins.
 It’s completely dependent on its host and is particularly fond of our skin due to its organic make-up.
 The dead skin cells on our hands act as a magnet to the virus on an infected surface.